-Commitments and collateral outstanding at the end of 2018 include: (a) the release of guarantees given to a pool of Italian banks for financing extended to REV in relation to the sale of the bad loans; (b) the obligations to indemnify connected with the guarantees regarding legal risks and breaches of the contractual representations and warranties made to UBI and BPER; and (c) additional guarantees not subject to a maximum limit.
+relation to the sale of the bad loans; (b) the obligations to indemnify connected with the guarantees regarding legal risks and breaches of the contractual representations and warranties made to UBI and BPER; and (c) additional guarantees not subject to a maximum limit.

-At 31 December 2018 the amount guaranteed by the NRF under point (a) amounted to €1,604 million.
+At 31 December 2019 the amount guaranteed by the NRF under point (a) amounted to \notin 1,711 million.

-As for point (b), the maximum amount guaranteed was about $\in 675$ million, net of the initial amount incurred by the buyer and of the compensation relating to the sums to be deposited in a special escrow account to guarantee the NRF's obligations to indemnify BPER.
+As for point (b), the maximum amount guaranteed was about $\in 670$ million, net of the funding coverage represented by the sums stemming from the earn-out (capital gain arising from the transfer of the stake in Cedacri SpA).